-50. The DMO may, at its discretion, use other forms of auction.
-Plans to use these and the details of how such auctions would operate are likely to be set out in or in conjunction with the annual issuance plan or its updates.
-Other forms of auction used previously have included switch auctions and reverse auctions.

-- 51. Switch auctions are designed to allow the exchange of one gilt for another.
+- 50. The DMO may, at its discretion, use other forms of auction.
+Plans to use these and the details of how such auctions would operate are likely to be set out in or in conjunction with the annual issuance plan, any update or other notice.
+Other forms of auction used previously have included switch auctions and reverse auctions. - 51.
+Switch auctions are designed to allow the exchange of one gilt for another.
 This process involves the cancellation of the relevant amount of the source gilt and the creation of an extra corresponding amount of the destination gilt.
-Switch auctions have been employed in the past under various circumstances for example, to maintain a supply of current benchmark gilts in a low financing environment. - 52.
+Switch auctions may be employed for various purposes for example, to maintain a supply of current benchmark gilts in a low financing environment. - 52.
 A reverse auction is designed to allow the DMO to buy-in rather than sell gilts.
 Under this operation the DMO will make an offer to buy back pre-announced amounts of one or more gilts which are then subsequently cancelled.
-This type of operation has been used, for example, at times of low financing requirements.
+This type of operation has also been used, for example, at times of low financing requirements.